OPATP/GTFSwizard/README.md

 <img align="center" src="figs/plot_hubs.png" width="400"/>

 ## Filtering
-Filtering tools allows customized GTFS data by service patterns, specific dates, service IDs, route IDs, trip IDs, stop IDs, and time ranges.
+Filtering tools allows customization of GTFS data by service patterns, specific dates, service IDs, route IDs, trip IDs, stop IDs, and time ranges.
 These `filter_` functions help retain only the relevant data, making analysis easier and more focused.

 - `filter_servicepattern()`: Filter by specified service patterns.
 Defaults to the most frequent pattern (typical day) if none is provided.
 - `filter_date()`: Filter data by specific dates, returning only services active on those dates.
 - `filter_service()`: Filter by specific service IDs to retain.
 - `filter_route()`: Filter by route ID.
 Set `keep = TRUE` to retain specified routes or `keep = FALSE` to exclude them.
 - `filter_trip()`: Filter by trip ID.
 Set `keep = TRUE` to retain specified trips or `keep = FALSE` to exclude them.
 - `filter_stop()`: Filter by stop ID, keeping only associated stops and related data.
-It is very usefull when used together with `GTFSwizard::get_stops_sf` and `sf::st_filter()`, as can geographically filter GTFS data.
+It is very useful when used together with `GTFSwizard::get_stops_sf` and `sf::st_filter()`, as can geographically filter GTFS data.
 - `filter_time()`: Filter by a specified time range (`from` and `to`).

 ``` r